Ross Dunkerton

 Ross Winston Dunkerton OAM (born 16 July 1945) is an Australian rally driver.
-Dunkerton is a 5 time Australian Rally Champion and 2 time Asian Pacific Rally Champion.
-He was awarded a Medal of the Order of Australia (OAM) in 2018.
+Dunkerton is a five time winner of the Australian Rally Championship and two time winner of the Asia-Pacific Rally Championship.
+He was awarded a Medal of the Order of Australia in 2018.

-Dunkerton is one of only three Australian rally drivers in history to achieve FIA A seeded status (the others being Chris Atkinson and Cody Crocker), and is arguably Australia’s most successful.
+Dunkerton is one of only three Australian rally drivers in history to achieve FIA A seeded status along side Chris Atkinson and Cody Crocker.